swiftlettech/smart-sweeper/README.md

 * smartcashPath is the full path to your SmartCash Node Client installation.
 You must include a trailing slash.

-Your SmartCash node client must be started with the following arguments:
+Your SmartCash Node Client must be started with the following arguments:
 ```
 -txindex=1 (if SmartCash Node Client is < v1.2.3)
 -server